Supporting Survivors of Sexual Assault

 - Believe your friend unconditionally.
-Don't ask a lot of probing questions and don't express skepticism.
+Do not ask a lot of probing questions and don't express skepticism.
 Expect a friend in crisis to be confused and don't criticize.

 - Let your friend know he or she is not alone.
 Offer support, offer your time, and remind your friend of available resources.

 - Let your friend know it is not his or her fault.
-Don't blame your friend.
-Don't start searching for things your friend should have done differently.
+Do not blame your friend.
+Do not start searching for things your friend should have done differently.

 - Empower your friend.
 Help your friend understand and consider options, let your friend make decisions, and offer to go along for support.

 - Ask your friend what they want from you.
-You don't have to guess or try to read your friend's mind; go ahead and talk about what kinds of support they need.
+You do not have to guess or try to read your friend's mind; go ahead and talk about what kinds of support they need.
 Keep talking about this because your friend's needs will change over time.